 This policy outlines unacceptable behaviors.
 If a staff member demonstrates that they are or have carried out any of the following unacceptable behaviours they will face disciplinary action, including verbal warnings, written warnings or reprimands, suspension or dismissal.

-- Violation of any of ACOBA’s policies or procedures or guidelines, particularly those outlined in this policy.
+- Violation of any of the College’s policies or procedures or guidelines, particularly those outlined in this policy.

-- Inappropriate, unprofessional of lack of communication with members of staff or students.
+- Inappropriate, unprofessional of lack of communication with members of staff or learners.

 - Engaging in disruptive, threatening or bullying behaviours.